Chalapathidevops/kubernetes/pdb/README.md

 **Example:**

-We have a web application running as a deployment with 10 replicas, and we set PDB as 50%, which means that always the appliation 50% pod should be run all the time.
-When the cluster administrator Drain the node, it can drain upto 50% of the replicas count, it can't go beyound that.
+We have a web application running as a deployment with 10 replicas, and we've set a Pod Disruption Budget (PDB) at 50%.
+This ensures that at least 50% of the application's pods should always be running.
+In the event of a cluster administrator draining the node, it's restricted to removing only up to 50% of the total replicas count.
+It cannot go beyond that threshold.